 We feel that it is very important to do all that we can to make your cat's experience as pain-free as possible.
 We use a balanced, multi-modal, pre-emptive pain management protocol.
 Balanced means that we use low doses of several different medications in order to minimize side-effects and to increase efficacy, and multi-modal means that we use several different kinds of medications that act in different ways to attack pain from different directions.

-Step 1: The cats receive a pre-anesthetic injection of buprenorphine, an excellent long-acting pain drug for cats, combined with nalbuphine, a short-acting injectable pain medication.
-Depending on the cat's temperament and mood, sedatives may be added as well to control anxiety pre-op and to provide additional pain relief.
+Step 1: The cats receive a pre-anesthetic injection of buprenorphine, an excellent long-acting pain drug for cats, Depending on the cat's temperament and mood, sedatives may be added as well to control anxiety pre-op and to provide additional pain relief.
 This type of opioid medication is mode 1, and it is given in a pre-emptive pain fashion.

 Step 2: Anesthesia is induced with injectable IV drugs, and then the cat is placed on inhalation anesthetic.
 The injectable drugs are chosen to take advantage of their inherent pain control properties.
 This is mode 2, and it is also done pre-emptively.
 The cat's blood pressure, oxygen saturation, and expired CO2 are monitored.